Boris Meissner: Life

 Having earned a doctorate at Hamburg University in 1955, Meissner was offered the chair in Eastern European Law, Politics and Social Studies at Kiel University in 1959.
 In 1964 he became director of the Institute for Eastern European Law at Cologne University, where he remained until his retirement in 1984.

 Boris Meissner died 10 September 2003 aged 88 years in Cologne, Germany.
-Meissner was married to Irene Sieger in 1949 who died on December 11, 2017 in Cologne, Germany.
+Meissner was married to Irene Sieger in 1949 who died on December 11, 2017, in Cologne, Germany.

 Work

 In 1961 Meissner initiated the foundation of the Federal Institute for Eastern European and International Studies (Bundesinstitut für Ostwissenschaftliche und Internationale Studien).
 He was its first president serving until 1965 and remained on the board for six more years.
 At the same time he advised the Foreign Office on policy towards the East Bloc, and later served as director of its advisory committee from 1972 - 1982.

-A member of the Christian Democratic Union of Germany, Meissner was member of the foreign commission of the party's executive committee from 1970–1976.
+A member of the Christian Democratic Union of Germany, Meissner was member of the foreign commission of the party's executive committee from 1970 to 1976.
 He continued to advise Chancellor Helmut Kohl on Eastern Europe in the 1980s and 1990s.

 Apart from this, Meissner was president of the Göttinger Arbeitskreis, an association of scientists from the former German territories in the East, from 1965 - 2000.